asureshb/oci-multi-tier/mysql/README.md

   If you don't want to be prompted for those values, add them in the `terraform.tfvars` file.

+## Deploy the cluster

 ```bash
 terraform apply
 ```

-- Wait until the deployment is ready.
+Wait until the deployment is ready.
 It can take up to 15 minutes to finish.
   Then, you will see the Output section of the deployment which contains:
   - Application password (hidden).
   - Instance names.